 Very scary, very definite-sounding.

 I tried to avoid looking at the study all day, because I knew it would make me angry.
 I suspected shenanigans from the get-go.
 Why?
 Because pretty much nothing in science is ever that unequivocal.
 Science is, allegedly, the study of material reality – when it’s done well.
-And material reality is incredibly complex and nuanced and unsure.
+And material reality is incredibly complex and nuanced, which makes for uncertainty.
 Bets must always be hedged when observing it.

 So I knew that, at the very least, the mainstream media reporting of this study — which might have been a very good study — was oversimplified and sensationalized, as any juicy news story is.

 Finally, late last night, I gave into temptation and clicked on the LA Times link, which led me to the abstract of the study.
 And before I even got into the full-text, by looking at the numbers and methodology reported in the abstract, I was…deeply embarrassed.

 This study used a problematic methodology to determine how often people ate red meat – they used a food frequency questionnaire, something I was taught in school should never be used alone to assess a person’s actual food intake.
 It’s simply not precise enough – it is only a rough guesstimate, and it is vulnerable to faulty memory, to misunderstanding food amounts, and to embarrassment or shame.

 Even if you gave a person a food frequency questionnaire every single day for the duration of the study, it would not be great data.